 Mandatory Equal Opportunity/Title IX Training Requirements for NDSU Employees

 - All fulltime employees must complete the mandatory in-person Equal Opportunity/Title IX Training.
 Attending an in-person session meets this training obligation for three years.
-For off campus employees, in-person training will be available through IVN.
-Current employees who only take the online training will not fulfill the mandatory training requirement and will be out of compliance.
+For off campus employees, in-person training will be available through Zoom.

-- New employees are also required to complete in-person Equal Opportunity/ Title IX training within 6 months of their employment start date.
+- New employees are required to complete in-person Equal Opportunity/Title IX training within 60 days of their employment start date.

 - Schedules and links to register for in-person training, are listed below.

 - In-person Equal Opportunity/Title IX Training sessions are offered each month.
 Employees must register in advance to attend a training session.
 Employees must bring their employee ID card or employee number to receive credit for the training.
 You must be present for the entirety of the training to receive credit for the training.

 - In-person Supervisor Supplement: Equal Opportunity/Title IX Training sessions are offered each month.
 Employees must register in advance to attend a training session.
 Employees much bring their employee ID or employee number to receive credit for the training.
 You must be present for the entirety of the training to receive credit for the training.

 Resolving Discrimination, Harassment, and ADA/Title IX